 It was with a stinking Chinese hangover that I clambered into a taxi one day to travel across the city to a medical check that was required by work.

 I stepped outdoors at 9:00am.
 It was 26 degrees.
 The taxi was a microwave in motion, and I knew as soon as we stopped at the first obnoxiously red light that I was in trouble.
 But I arrived at the health centre without embarrassing myself, and met with a woman who was helping me through the day.
 I readied myself for what I thought would be a simple check-your-tongue-and-maybe-your-balls-sort-of-thing.

 The health-check consisted of: measuring height, measuring weight, measuring BMI, an x-ray, a urine sample, a blood sample, checking blood pressure, an ultrasound(?), and an eye check.
 Each of these was done in a different room, and I was very grateful for this, because the small commute in between the rooms allowed me to flee, not once but twice, to the toilets, where I proceeded to throw up.

 I had been there for almost two hours by the time of the final test: the eye check.
-By now, I had released enough bear from my body to know that the worst was behind me (or, more appropriately, underneath me).
+By now, I had released enough beer from my body to know that the worst was behind me (or, more appropriately, underneath me).
 I could, therefore, appreciate with amusement an eye check which involved me trying to identify Chinese characters, when I could not have identified a Chinese character even with a telescope.
 When the old woman in doctor’s white rapped her stick against the testing board on the wall, I squinted, and then mumbled a yes, or a no, depending on how clear I thought they might be to somebody who might be able to read them.
 She was even more confused by my answers than I was, and I found out why only after I had finished the test – because they were not Chinese characters at all.
 They were in fact fancy horseshoe shapes, and they had been pointing in different directions.
 All I had needed to do was point correspondingly.